 Affiliates will require some resources in order to promote you and your products.
 At a bare minimum, you should give them files like your logo, popular product images, etc.

-For Black Friday (and other sales as well) you can give affiliates more specific resources like graphics, cut & paste emails, and holiday prep checklists which will make it easier for them to promote you to their audience.
+For Black Friday, you can give affiliates more specific resources like graphics, cut & paste emails, and holiday prep checklists which will make it easier for them to promote you to their audience.

-If you really want to incentivize them you could host an affiliate competition (eg. most sales referred wins a bonus).
+If you really want to incentivize them you could host an affiliate competition.
 If you make the prize something really desirable, many affiliates will bend over backward to achieve it.

 8. New Black Friday Sale Ideas And Trends (Extra Things You Can Try This Year)

-If you’re looking for even more unique ideas to try, here’s somethings that I thought of for people who want to make the most of it:
+If you’re looking for even more unique ideas to try, here are some things that I thought of for people who want to make the most of it:

 - “Going Live” on socials on the day of the sale